MrRuper/Languages-and-tools-for-programming-II/README.md

 All materials which are not homework assignments are based on the provided notes by Dr. Andrzej Mizera as part of the Machine Learning laboratory.

+---

+Copyright of the task's description and resources: MIM UW.